-Joint (IRA owner’s spouse, not IRA owner, is active plan participant)
+Joint (IRA owner’s spouse, not IRA owner, is covered by a plan at work)

 $193,000 or less

 $203,000 or more

-IRA investors who are not covered by a retirement plan at work and who are single or who have a spouse without a retirement plan at work can contribute up to $5,500 in 2016 (compensation must equal or exceed the contribution) and can deduct the full contribution amount.
+IRA investors who are not covered by a retirement plan at work and who are single or who have a spouse not covered by a plan at work can contribute up to $6,000 in 2019 (compensation must equal or exceed the contribution) and can deduct the full contribution amount.
 There is no maximum MAGI limitation.

 Eligible taxpayers can claim a nonrefundable tax credit for contributions to their IRAs.
 The maximum credit allowed is 50% of total annual contributions up to $2,000, so long as household income doesn't exceed certain limits.

 For 2019, joint filers with a MAGI of $64,000 or less and single filers with a MAGI of $32,000 or less qualify.

-Unemployed spouses (or spouses not covered by a retirement plan at work) can make tax-deductible contributions to an IRA, even if the other spouse belongs to a retirement plan at work.
+Unemployed spouses (or spouses not covered by a retirement plan at work) can make tax-deductible contributions to an IRA, even if the other spouse is covered by a retirement plan at work.

 Up to $6,000 in 2019 (spouses age 50 and older may contribute an additional $1,000) may be contributed as long as the couple files a joint tax return with compensation equal to or exceeding the IRA contributions for the year.

-If the employed spouse belongs to a retirement plan, the unemployed spouse can make tax-deductible contributions to an IRA if the couple’s combined MAGI is less than $184,000 for 2016.
-The deduction is phased out if the couple’s combined MAGI is between $184,000 and $194,000.
+If the employed spouse is covered by a retirement plan, the unemployed spouse can make tax-deductible contributions to an IRA if the couple’s combined MAGI is less than $193,000 for 2019.
+The deduction is phased out if the couple’s combined MAGI is between $193,000 and $203,000.